alfi-j/ultra-debugger/README.md

 ### TypeScript-Specific Rules:
 - **Type Safety**: Explicit any usage, unused variables
 - **TypeScript Best Practices**: Proper typing, interface usage
+- **Advanced Type Checking**: Non-null assertions, inferrable types, consistent array types

 ### React/JSX-Specific Rules:
 - **Component Structure**: Proper component definitions
 - **Props Handling**: Prop validation, proper prop usage
+- **JSX Best Practices**: Key props, self-closing tags, unescaped entities

+## Enhanced Fix Suggestions

+The Ultra Debugger provides detailed, context-aware fix suggestions for all detected issues:

+### Generic JavaScript Fixes:
+- Undefined variables
+- Unused variables
+- Unreachable code
+- Debugger statements
+- Duplicate object keys

+### TypeScript-Specific Suggestions:
+- **no-explicit-any**: "Specify a more specific type instead of 'any'.
+Consider using 'unknown' for safer typing, or define an interface/type for the expected structure"
+- **no-inferrable-types**: "Remove the type annotation as it can be inferred from the assigned value"
+- **prefer-as-const**: "Use 'as const' instead of explicit type annotation for literal types"
+- **no-empty-interface**: "Remove the empty interface or extend another interface"
+- **no-non-null-assertion**: "Avoid using the non-null assertion operator (!).
+Instead, check for null/undefined explicitly"
+- **array-type**: "Use the generic syntax Array<T> instead of T[] for consistency, or vice versa"
+- **consistent-type-assertions**: "Use 'as Type' instead of '<Type>' for type assertions to avoid conflicts with JSX syntax"

+### React/JSX-Specific Suggestions:
+- **jsx-key**: "Add a unique 'key' prop to each element in the list.
+The key should be a stable identifier, not an array index"
+- **no-children-prop**: "Pass children as nested JSX elements instead of using the 'children' prop"
+- **jsx-no-duplicate-props**: "Remove duplicate props.
+Prop names are case-insensitive"
+- **no-unknown-property**: "Use the correct DOM property name.
+For example, use 'className' instead of 'class'"
+- **no-unescaped-entities**: "Escape special characters like '>', '<', '}', '\"' in JSX text or use expressions"
+- **self-closing-comp**: "Use self-closing syntax for components without children"

 ## Live Analysis